 Your aircraft’s maintenance logs are its official history.
 Every inspection, repair, and modification must be documented with precision.
 These records are the first thing a potential buyer will examine, and their quality can make or break a sale.
 Private jet operators prioritize safety by following strict maintenance schedules that often exceed the minimum requirements set by aviation authorities, and this diligence should be reflected in the paperwork.
 Flawless, complete, and organized records prove that the aircraft has been cared for professionally.
 This detailed history provides undeniable proof of the jet's condition, making it a far more attractive and valuable asset on the market.

-Key Techniques to Preserve Your Jet's Value
+How to Maximize Your Jet's Resale Value

 Preventive maintenance is one of the smartest strategies for protecting your investment.
 By performing regular checks, you can identify and address small issues before they become major, expensive problems.
 This proactive care allows you to stay ahead of repairs and maintain the aircraft in top form.
 Financially, you can expect to spend about 5% to 10% of your jet's value each year on total maintenance, so planning for this is key.
 Partnering with a trusted aircraft ownership and management team ensures that your maintenance budget is used effectively to preserve the jet's condition, safety, and overall worth for years to come.